yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 What this program does is list all relevant components and layers affecting Vulkan rendering and warn about potential problems in any of them.

 {{< single-title-imgs
-    "It has already been combat tested, both outdated drivers and broken layers are on its sight" "./vkdiag1.png"
+    "It's already been combat tested, both outdated drivers and broken layers are in its sights" "./vkdiag1.png"
     "./vkdiag2.png"
     >}}

 We have started using it in our support channels with amazing success, and we recommend self-serving users to keep it in their toolkit.
-You never know when that OBS install you forgot to update can cause you problems.
-Or when that RGB software decides to go rogue.
+You never know when that OBS install you forgot to update can cause you problems, or when that RGB software decides to go rogue.

 ### NVIDIA, enjoying Auto HDR

 Here’s some great news for Windows 11 users rocking HDR displays.
 Some time ago, GitHub user [svonolfen](https://github.com/svonolfen) in our issue tracker found an interesting way to make Auto HDR work with NVIDIA GPUs.
 [Here’s the link](https://github.com/yuzu-emu/yuzu/issues/9221#issuecomment-1493392941).
+By renaming yuzu to "Cemu" and performing additional steps, Auto HDR is suddenly functional.

 {{< imgs
 	"./hdr.png| Don’t mind the Spanish"
   >}}

 Cemu gets privileges, indeed.
-This is only available for NVIDIA Windows drivers because at least for now, only the NVIDIA Control Panel offers the option to force a DXGI swapchain–effectively making the Vulkan program present to screen as a Direct3D one.
+This is only available for NVIDIA Windows drivers because, at least for now, only the NVIDIA Control Panel offers the option to force a DXGI swapchain — effectively making the Vulkan program present to screen as a Direct3D one.
 This has a few benefits: Auto HDR works, improving dynamic range considerably, borderless optimizations are applied to yuzu, improving input lag and frame synchronization, and the G-Sync/Freesync issue is solved.
 It has a downside worth mentioning, it can be up to 5% slower than regular Vulkan presentation.